StephenPrivette/Venzi/README.md

 # Capstone-Project
-A group project consisting of Mikey, Aaron, and I.
+A group project consisting of Mikey, Aaron, and Stpehen.